jerryliangxia/portfolio-v2/posts/game-dev.md

 ![HTN take damage](/images/game-dev/htn-planning/1.gif)

-In this next demo, the following can be seen:
+Take note:

 - If an adventurer doing `StealTreasure` is assigned `TakeDamage`, another adventurer will assume the composite task of `StealTreasure`.
 - After recovering from the `TakeDamage` task, adventurers will continue their failed task (in this case, ‘StealTreasure’).

 ![HTN take damage](/images/game-dev/htn-planning/2.gif)

-Health bars were added to enhance scene visualization, and the camera angle was adjusted to a higher perspective.
 Below is a demo where the adventurers successfully obtain the treasure:

 ![HTN take damage](/images/game-dev/htn-planning/3.gif)

-And another where they fail to:
+Another where they fail:

 ![HTN take damage](/images/game-dev/htn-planning/4.gif)

-After adding an environment, here's the final scene:
+Here's the final scene:

 ![HTN take damage](/images/game-dev/htn-planning/5.gif)

-You can play the game [here](https://jerrylxia.itch.io/htn-planning-and-reactive-ai-demo) on itch.io.
+You can play the game [here](https://jerrylxia.itch.io/htn-planning-and-reactive-ai-demo) on itch.io. :)

-# Onwards

-In the future, an in-depth exploration of a rendering engine will be explored.
-So far, I’ve built a ray tracer in Python you can read about [here](link).